 Planning Your Physics or Biological Physics Major

-Whether you’re starting your Physics or Biological Physics major as a Freshman or Sophomore, thinking ahead is a good thing!
-Many of our physics courses have prerequisites, so it helps to sit down and figure out what courses you’d like to (or are required to) take and in what order you’ll need to take them.
-Don’t worry — your advisor will help you and nothing will be set in stone, but it’s always good to have a plan, even if it changes later.
+Whether you are starting your Physics or Biological Physics major as a Freshman or Sophomore, it is always a good idea to plan ahead.
+Many of our physics courses have prerequisites, so it helps to sit down and figure out what courses you want to (or are required to) take and in what order you will need to take them.
+Don’t worry — your advisor will help you and nothing will be set in stone, but it is always good to have a plan – even if it changes later.

-The documents on this page will help you get started with your planning, and each semester you’ll go over your plan with your advisor.
+The documents on this page will help you get started with your planning, and each semester you will review your plan with your advisor.

 Requirements for the Physics and Biological Physics Majors

 Here are some checklists with all of the requirements for the B.S. and the A.B.

 If you are going to plan out your schedule, it helps to know when various physics courses are typically offered and what the co- and pre-requisites are.
 The table linked below has this info.
 We cannot promise everything will stay the same in the future, but most of it should.

 Now that you know what you have to take and when the courses are typically offered, you can start making a plan.
 You will review this plan each semester with your advisor.
 Although your advisor will probably focus on your math and science classes, you can also include your Gen. Ed. requirements in your plan.
 If you want to start from scratch, here is a blank planning sheet: